-The first step to help someone who cannot stop using cocaine is to have them assessed and, most likely, admitted into a professional cocaine treatment program.
-The programs that we offer in our Massachusetts cocaine treatment program begin with medically managed cocaine detox.
+The first step to help someone who cannot stop using cocaine is to have them assessed and, most likely, admitted into a professional cocaine rehab center in Massachusetts.
+The programs that we offer in our cocaine addiction treatment program begin with medically managed cocaine detox.
 Cocaine is a toxic drug that can cause severe medical conditions, and anyone who has used cocaine long term is likely to have several health issues that need medical care.
-Our cocaine detox program works in tandem with our cocaine treatment program.
+Our cocaine detox program works in tandem with our cocaine addiction treatment program.

 Medical doctors oversee the cocaine detox and each client is routinely assessed and observed for emotional and mental health disorders.
 Many people who use cocaine addictively develop or already have a mental health diagnosis that is exasperated from cocaine use.